-Top 10 Core Retirement Savings Statistics and Facts
+Top 10 Core Facts & Retirement Savings Statistics for 2022

-- Depending on your place of residence, $1 million in savings may not be enough to retire.
+- $1 million in savings may not be enough to retire.

 - The average social security payments to retirees are only $15,619 per year.

-- 13% of Americans older than 60 don’t have any kind of retirement savings.
+- Statistics on retirement savings by age report 13% of Americans older than 60 don’t have any retirement savings.

 Latest US Retirement Savings Statistics

 Just how many Americans have retirement plans, and what are their retirement incomes?

 1. 44% of non-retirees think that their retirement plan is off-course.

 (Federal Reserve) (Statista)

 On the other hand, just 36% of US adults in the workforce believe that their retirement savings are adequate.
 The remaining 20% of respondents said that they were uncertain about it.